stardot/UEF2ROM/doc/index.md

     UEF2ROM.py -a -c :/:x:4600 -s -t -w d3f:ef97 UEFs/BeachHead_E.uef ROMs/BeachHead-1.rom ROMs/BeachHead-2.rom

-This uses workspace at &D3f ($d3f) but redirects the BYTEV vector to &EF97 ($ef97) which is a location in the OS ROM.
+This example of a conversion of [Beach Head](http://www.stairwaytohell.com/electron/uefarchive/USGold/BeachHead_E.zip) uses workspace at &D3f ($d3f) but redirects the BYTEV vector to &EF97 ($ef97) which is a location in the OS ROM.
 This address will pass the vector table checks in some games because they are only looking for addresses in RAM.
 Redirecting BYTEV to an arbitrary address in ROM may seem like a bad idea but